InvenioX3/qbit_airdrop_card/README.md

 **Qbit Card** is a custom Lovelace card (HACS Dashboard plugin) for Home Assistant.
 Optimized for the Mobile Home Assistant app, it provides a streamlined UI for:

-- Submitting magnet links to qBittorrent through the **Qbit AIRDROP integration**
+- Submitting magnet links to qBittorrent through the **Qbit Airdrop integration**
   - Tap the general area of the **logo** and paste a `magnet:?` URL
     - `magnet:?` is detected, parsed for show/movie title strings, and appends the cleaned title to the default save location for the Qbit integration
       -  e.g. `//NAS/TV-Shows/` for series